 After 10:30 AM Mass

-Can’t make one of the Listening Sessions?
+Couldn’t make one of the Listening Sessions?
 Respond to a short survey addressing the same matters.
-Survey link will be live soon and available here.

 The Councils and Commissions will meet again in mid-May for a final review of the Parish Goals based on your input.
 Continued dialog is essential as we roll up our sleeves and begin working towards the goals and objectives you will help us establish for Saint Patrick Catholic Church.

 Phase V: Plan & Communicate

 During this phase the following will be the focus:

 V. IMPLEMENT PHASE: 2017 – 2022

 This part of the long range planning process has yet to be determined.
 It will be based on the goals and objectives identified by the parish.